Italian magazine plans 26-page special on topless Kate photos

 No British paper has published the photographs, including the Sun tabloid, the only British title to run pictures of William’s brother Harry naked in a Las Vegas hotel.

-“Her picture will be probably available online until the end of the earth.
+“Her picture will be probabily available online until the end of the earth.
 But it’s not the end of the world,” commentator Maria Laura Rodota wrote in Italy’s biggest daily Corriere della Sera.

-Reporting By Lisa Jucca; Additional reporting by Harry Papachristou in Athens and Tim Castle in London; Editing by Robin Pomeroy
+(Reporting By Lisa Jucca; Additional reporting by Harry Papachristou in Athens and Tim Castle in London; Editing by Robin Pomeroy)